-- Email recipient – This is the email address that the notification will be sent to when the form is submitted.
+- Send To Email Address – This is the email address that the notification will be sent to when the form is submitted.

-- Subject line – You can change the subject line if you want to.
+- Email Subject Line – You can change the subject line if you want to.

-- Email message – This field lets you customize the contents of the message.
+- Email message – The contents of the email message.

 When you’re happy with your settings, click Save at the top of the form builder.

 We’re almost there!
 The last thing we need to check is the form confirmation.

 On the left, click Confirmations to open up the settings.